gcallah/work/chaps/weber.md

 Interestingly, Marxists represent a significant body of commentators who agree with Weber on the relationship between Calvinism and capitalism.
-But for them, the causality runs (almost?) entirely *from* capitalism *to* Calvinism, in keeping with the Marxist principle that religion and other worldviews are mere "superstructure," produced by material, economic "forces."[^1]
+But for them, the causality runs (almost?) entirely *from* capitalism *to* Calvinism, in keeping with the Marxist principle that religions, philosophies, and political positions are mere "superstructure," produced by material, economic "forces."[^1]